lavoneharris/Setting-up-a-Firewall/README.md

     <img src="https://imgur.com/bAjPgwv.png" height="80%" width="80%" alt="252"/>
 <br />
 <br />
-4. Next lets create a firewall rule that will block any host in our network connecting to YouTube.com.
+4. Next let's create a firewall rule that will block any host in our network connecting to YouTube.com.
 Follow the below set up and save.
 Explanation of values:<br />
 <strong>Action:</strong> Block – we want to block traffic to Youtube.com <br />
 <strong>Protocol:</strong> Any – we want to block all traffic (alternatively, we could choose to just block http (TCP 80) and https (TCP 443)).<br />